LarkspurCA/androidweardocs/suggest.rst

     :align: right

-The result of this code is a notification with a title and body, that has minimum priority:
+The result of this code is a notification with a title and body, that is the summary notification for the First_Wearable group:

 Before proceeding to more interesting wearable formats, it is worth learning how to add actions (Demands) to a notification.